Index

 Thus, we no longer need to assume normality with a large sample, we get it anyway.

-If is not normally distributed, we sometimes will refr to the standard error as the asymptotic stanfard error.
-In general, we can expect stanfard errors to shrink at a rate proportional to the inverse of .
+If is not normally distributed, we sometimes will refer to the standard error as the asymptotic standard error.
+In general, we can expect standard errors to shrink at a rate proportional to the inverse of .

 5 Multiple Regression Analysis: Further Issues